 This sweet potato hummus packs in all the health benefits of the original with extra antioxidants, fiber, and vitamins/minerals in sweet potatoes combined with chipotle chilies.
 The result is hummus that is smoky, sweet, and slightly acidic!

 This healthy veggie dip combines the creaminess of Greek yogurt with the tang of garlic powder, and the freshness of dill for a simple yet delicious dip perfect for serving with crudites as a healthy, wholesome snack idea!

 Supermarket healthy french onion dip will be a thing of the past when you try this healthy homemade version.
 Using a base of yogurt with just a hint of mayo and caramelized onions, this dip is packed with flavor and perfect for serving with veggies and crackers!

 If you like guacamole, then you’ll love this three-layered avocado and Greek yogurt dip with blue cheese and buffalo sauce.
 It’s decadent enough to feel like a game-day treat yet healthy enough to pass as a nutritious snack!

 High Protein Snacks

-I love bite-sized snacks like these coconut protein balls.
+I love bite-sized snacks like these no bake protein balls.
 They are easy to make, packed with nutrients, 5g of protein per portion, and help to curb a sweet tooth!
 They make for the perfect pre/post-workout snack!